GET TAX RELIEF NOW!

 Call the specific revenue officer or automated collection system number on your levy paperwork, not general IRS phone lines.
 This step initiates the release process and allows you to discuss available options.

+You must request this hearing within 30 days of receiving the Final Notice of Intent to Levy.
 Requesting a CDP hearing prevents new levy action while the hearing is pending, though it does not automatically release existing levies.

-6. Prepare Form 433-F or Form 433-A if you qualify for
+Step 6: Prepare Form 433-F or 433-A

+The IRS must determine that paying would prevent you from meeting basic living expenses.
 Financial hardship is a mandatory reason for levy release under IRC 6343, but you must provide documented proof through these financial statement forms.

 IRC 6343 requires the IRS to release a levy when you enter into an installment agreement for payment of the liability, unless the IRS determines that release would jeopardize collection.
 The agreement must be in writing and accepted by the IRS in writing before the levy is released.

-8. Consider whether you qualify for an Offer in Compromise.
+Step 8: Consider whether you qualify for an Offer in Compromise.

 IRC 6331 prohibits the IRS from issuing new levies while an Offer in Compromise is pending, though existing levies may remain in place unless specifically released under separate provisions.
-Do not apply for an OIC unless you have reviewed the eligibility requirements on
+Do not apply for an OIC unless you have reviewed the eligibility requirements on IRS.gov.

 Record dates, names of representatives, and what was discussed in each conversation.
+Request written confirmation of any verbal agreements about the levy release.

 Levy release requests are not automatic, and IRS response times vary.
 Have your IRS account number and tax years ready when you call.